Password Protect wp-login.php Against Brute Force Login Attempts?

 Step 1.

 In your cPanel file browser, navigate to the top level “home” directory.
 You’ll want to create a file called .htpasswd (dot htpasswd).
-Inside of this file, you will need to put a basic username & password in the format like so: username:password (be sure to put the : between the username & password)
+Inside of this file, you will need to put a basic username & password in the format like below: (be sure to put the : between the username & password)

 Step 2.

 Next, you will want to navigate to your public_html directory, or the directory where your WordPress installation is located.
 This will be the same directory where your wp-login.php file is located.
 Locate the file named .htaccess and click Code Edit.
 If you cannot file the .htaccess file, you will need to click the “Settings” button in the top right corner of the File Manager.
 Next, select Show Hidden Files and save.
+This will make the .htaccess file visible.

-# This will make the .htaccess file visible.
-You will want to add the lines below to your .htaccess file.
+# You need to add the below lines of code at the end to your current .htaccess file.

 #Protect WP Login